 So for all of you breathe, enjoy, relax, come and meet me [Buddha laughs].

-additional reading Master Buddha: First of all, there isn’t just one way to view this because each person has his or her particular orientation to money given his or her life path.
+look at this site Master Buddha: First of all, there isn’t just one way to view this because each person has his or her particular orientation to money given his or her life path.
 Anything I say must be understood as general statements and then I can offer examples of individual circumstances to show how some principles may apply.

 As viewed from the spiritual perspective, meaning from a non-material realm, money is as worthless as a bicycle would be for travel across an ocean.
 It is purely a human creation.
 So your question presumes a spiritual oversight that doesn’t exist except in the form of advice and counsel that may be offered from time to time.
 That is the spirit in which I present these ideas today.

 Let me attempt to simplify the concept of money in relation to a person.
 Humans have decided that money shall represent a value of some thing.
 Those things may include the physically inanimate object (house, car, etc.), a personal action (one’s labor), a promise for future delivery of value (speculation), restitution for past value (grievances resolved), a gift of love or social obligation, so on and so forth.
 The second premise is that the value of money shall equal approximately the value of that thing in the exchange.
 Sometimes the values are not equal, and if they are too unequal, then one or the other person feels either elated or cheated.

 The third premise created by humans is a system of ethics regarding transactions between one another using money or the thing valued as the currency.
 This is a point of departure between the diverse cultures of the world.
 The one dominant force has been the Western philosophy governing the use of money.
 The ethics of the Western system have varied over the past two hundred years, but for the most part they have represented an idealism that while noble in its aim has not achieved its goal.